markbenvenuto/mrlog/README.md

 TODO
 - make MongoDB json format specify the name of the main binary
-- add support for unittest asserts
+- add support for coloring jstests
-- use  lazy_regex
+-